 "Honestly, when we first met, I didn't peg you as a magic user as well," she commented.

 My body hyped while I started to panic.
-Waving my hands nonthreateningly, I became hysterical as I tried to come up with an excuse. "magic user?!
+Waving my hands nonthreateningly, I became hysterical as I tried to come up with an excuse.
+"Magic user?!
 I'm not a magic user!
 I don't even know what that even means!"

 Her eyes rolled while she smirked.
 "Yeah, sure, and I suppose that beam of energy that came from your hand was a medical condition.
 You're not fooling anyone."

 I sighed in defeat as I lowered my head.
 Usually, I was good at lying when it came to my "gifts", but since I was tired and exhausted, I couldn't muster a proper deception.
-Also, it might have worked if she hadn't saw me use magic right in front of her in the first place.
+Also, it might have worked if she hadn't seen me use magic right in front of her in the first place.

 "Okay, fine.
 You caught me.
 I am a magic user," I grimaced.
 Leaning back up, I crossed my arms and furrowed my brows.
 "Then again, I can say the same thing about you.
 I didn't think I would find another magician so early in my life time, especially on the first day of school."

 "Probably, through a letter that would take me to some magical school of wizards and witches."